sajidhamdard/learnjavascript/Interview Questions/interview-questions-hindi.md

 ### What is short circuiting ?
 Short circuiting in JavaScript refers to a behavior where the evaluation of an expression stops as soon as the result can be determined without evaluating the entire expression.

-To put it in Hinglish, imagine you are trying to find your missing phone in your house.
+Imagine you are trying to find your missing phone in your house.
 You start searching from one room to another, but as soon as you find it in the living room, you stop searching in the remaining rooms because there is no point in continuing the search anymore.
 This is similar to how short circuiting works in JavaScript - if the result can be determined early on, further evaluation is stopped to save time and resources.

 ### Difference between || and ??